Roberta Kaplan: Early life and education

 A native of Cleveland, Ohio, Roberta Kaplan grew up in a Jewish household.
 She graduated from Hawken School in Gates Mills, Ohio, in 1984.
-LGBT scholar and activist Aaron Belkin was Kaplan's high school friend and prom date.
+LGBTQ scholar and activist Aaron Belkin was Kaplan's high school friend and prom date.
 She earned a B.A. in Russian history and literature from Harvard University in 1988.
 While in college she spent a semester abroad in Moscow and "discovered a passion for political activism when she became active in the movement to free Soviet Jewry".
 She received her J.D. from Columbia Law School in 1991.

 Career

 Kaplan served as a law clerk for Mark L. Wolf of the U.S. District Court in Massachusetts.
 While clerking for Judith Kaye, of the New York Court of Appeals, she assisted Kaye with a number of academic articles.
 Kaplan's scholarly articles include "Proof versus Prejudice" (2013).

 Kaplan joined the law firm Paul, Weiss, Rifkind, Wharton & Garrison LLP in 1992 and made partner in 1999.

 She has served on the board and as chair of the board of the Gay Men's Health Crisis, which created the Roberta Kaplan Legal Center to provide free legal services.

 In July 2017 Kaplan left Paul Weiss to start her own practice Kaplan Hecker & Fink LLP, a law firm dedicated to commercial litigation and public interest matters.
-She departed her firm in June 2024.
+She departed her firm in June 2024, creating a new partnership, Kaplan Martin, with litigator Timothy S. Martin and others.